 Employees may be entitled to a meal allowance where overtime is worked.

-Claims for meal allowances must be submitted to Human Resources for payment processing and must cover the relevant period of authorised overtime.
+Claims for meal allowances must be submitted to the People Portfolio for payment processing and must cover the relevant period of authorised overtime.

 Meal allowances are outlined in Schedule F of the USQ Enterprise Agreement.

 4.8 On call and Call out arrangements

 On call is an allowance paid to an Employee who is rostered for call-out standby.
 The call-out roster is for emergency return to work outside of the Employee's ordinary ceasing time.
 An Employee receiving an on call allowance is required to be contactable and available for duty at all times.
 On call allowances are payable whether a re-call to work is required or not.

 On Call rates will be paid in accordance with Schedule F - Allowances.

 Employees should submit a claim for the on call allowance to the People Portfolio for payment processing.